About the Bill Lane Center for the American West

-The Center is led by the distinguished political scientist Bruce E. Cain and maintains close ties with policymakers and decision makers in the public and private sectors around the American West.
-These relationships open up opportunities for Stanford students and faculty to engage directly and constructively in finding solutions to the region’s challenges, through research, internships, and dialogues.
+The Center is led by the distinguished political scientist Bruce E. Cain and maintains close ties with policymakers and decision makers in the public and private sectors around the West.
+These relationships allow Stanford students and faculty to engage directly and constructively in finding solutions to the region’s challenges through research, internships, and dialogues.
 In partnership with the Stanford Institute for Economic Policy Research (SIEPR), the center co-sponsors an annual State of the West Symposium on the economic and fiscal health of the broad western region that brings students and faculty together with public officials, investors, and business, labor, and nonprofit leaders.
 The center is also engaged in efforts to improve governance at the state, regional and national levels in the West.